skygragon/leetcode-cli/docs/advanced.md

 * `color:theme` to set color theme used in output, see [Color Theme](#color-theme).
 * `icon:theme` to set icon them used in output.
 * `plugins` to config each installed plugins, see [Plugins](#plugins).

+**NOTE: Normally you don't need dig into the folder to manipulate those files.
+Use [config command](https://skygragon.github.io/leetcode-cli/commands#config) instead.**

 *Example*